diabolical-ninja/yeltahir.com/content/posts/sir_model/index.md

 ### Lets add a vaccine

 Lets say a vaccine was developed but we didn't have enough of it to vaccinate everyone.
-We can update our model to include individuals heading straight to recovered and skipping the infectious stage.
+We can update our model to include vaccinated individuals heading straight to recovered and skipping the infectious stage.
 Our flow is updated to:

 {{< mermaid >}}
 graph LR;